 Who we are: BSY is taught collaboratively by compassionate and experienced teachers, who are committed to holding space for people of color to move, breath and circle together in mindful yogic practices.
 The magic of this class is created by the energy of each person who enters this sacred space.
 This is a body-positive, queer friendly space.
 All experience levels, sizes, abilities, gender identities, and ages are welcome – and celebrated!

 What we do: BSY is a monthly offering of flowing yoga classes to help people of color take care of our stress and trauma, practice connecting to ourselves and others, and own our resilience and joy.
+We circle together with an exploration of mindfulness and practice together in a diverse community.
 Each class begins and ends in a circle where everyone is invited to share and reflect upon one’s experiences around a chosen theme.
 Past themes have included compassion for self and others, practice as our resistance, equanimity, inviting in joy, and using our gifts to heal ourselves and our communities.
-The class encourages the community to move through yoga postures with awareness, healthy alignment, and a focus on the breath.
+Special classes have included immersive theater and dance, and live music.
+The classes encourage the community to move through yoga postures with awareness, healthy alignment, and a focus on the breath.
 There’s an invitation to attune to one’s individual and collective wisdom.
-Special classes have included immersive theater and dance, and live music.
-At the end of each class we have a closing circle which enjoying some delicious chocolate!eathe and circle together with an exploration of mindfulness and practice together in a diverse community.
-Brown Sugar is a body-positive, queer friendly space where each class begins and ends in a circle where there’s an opportunity to share and reflect upon one’s experiences.
-As the class moves through the yoga postures with awareness, healthy alignment, and a focus on the breath, there’s an invitation to attune to one’s individual and collective wisdom.
+At the end of each class we have our closing circle while enjoying some delicious chocolate!

 Get in touch!
 Email us at firstname.lastname@example.org